Value Flows

 It is easy to verify that $\argmin_v \gL_{\text{DFM}}(v, v_k) = v_{k + 1}$ (see~\lemmaref{lemma:dist-fm-minimizer} in~\autoref{appendix:theoretical-analysis}).
 Similar to the standard flow matching loss~\citep{lipman2023flow}, this loss function is not practical because of \emph{(1)} the unknown transition probability density $p(s' \mid s, a)$, and \emph{(2)} the intractable integral (the expectation) in the vector field $v_{k + 1}$.
 To tackle the issue of the intractable vector field $v_{k + 1}$, we optimize the alternative \emph{distributional conditional flow matching} (DCFM) loss:

-Note that we can interpret the transformed returns $(z^t - r) / \gamma$ as convolving the probability density path $p_k$ and use a change of variable to simplify this DCFM loss (see~\lemmaref{lemma:dcfm-loss-change-of-variable} in~\aref{appendix:theoretical-analysis}).
+We can interpret the transformed returns $(z^t - r) / \gamma$ as convolving the probability density path $p_k$ and use a change of variable to simplify this DCFM loss (see~\lemmaref{lemma:dcfm-loss-change-of-variable} in~\aref{appendix:theoretical-analysis}).
 Unlike the DFM loss $\gL_{\text{DFM}}$, the DCFM loss $\gL_{\text{DCFM}}$ can be easily estimated via samples from the dataset $D$.
-Like the connection between the flow matching loss and the conditional flow matching loss in~\citet{lipman2023flow}, the DCFM loss has the same gradient as the DFM loss, indicating that they have the same minimizer. \begin{proposition}[Informal] The gradient $\nabla_v \gL_{\text{DFM}}(v, v_k)$ is the same as the gradient $\nabla_v \gL_{\text{CDFM}}(v, v_k)$. \end{proposition}

-See~\aref{appendix:flow-distributional-return-estimiation} for the detailed statement and a proof.
-Importantly, optimizing $\gL_{\text{DCFM}}$ does not require access to the full transition distribution and prevents taking the intractable integral.
-Note that $\gL_{\text{DCFM}}$ is a TD loss because it corresponds to applying the distributional Bellman operator $\gT^{\pi}$ to the probability density path $p_k$.
+Like the connection between the flow matching loss and the conditional flow matching loss in~\citet{lipman2023flow}, the DCFM loss has the same gradient as the DFM loss, indicating that they have the same minimizer. \begin{proposition}[Informal] The gradient $\nabla_v \gL_{\text{DFM}}(v, v_k)$ is the same as the gradient $\nabla_v \gL_{\text{CDFM}}(v, v_k)$. \end{proposition} See~\aref{appendix:flow-distributional-return-estimiation} for the detailed statement and a proof.
+Importantly, optimizing $\gL_{\text{DCFM}}$ does not require access to the full transition distribution and prevents taking the intractable integral. $\gL_{\text{DCFM}}$ is a TD loss because it corresponds to applying the distributional Bellman operator $\gT^{\pi}$ to the probability density path $p_k$.